projecttacoma/fqm-execution/README.md

 ### ValueSets

-If the Measure bundle provided doesn't contain all the required `ValueSet` resources (with expansions or composes) to calculate the measure, an API key can be provided to resolve the valuesets from their provided URLs.
-Currently only tested with ValueSets from [The NLM FHIR Valueset API](https://cts.nlm.nih.gov/fhir).
+If the Measure bundle provided doesn't contain all the required `ValueSet` resources (with expansions or composes) to calculate the measure, an API key can be provided to resolve the ValueSets from their provided URLs.
+Currently only tested with ValueSets from [The NLM FHIR ValueSet API](https://cts.nlm.nih.gov/fhir).

 To find your VSAC API key, sign into [the UTS homepage](https://uts.nlm.nih.gov/uts/), click on `My Profile` in the top right, and copy the `API KEY` value from the `UMLS Licensee Profile`.